Daniel Haake, AICP, CMILT, ENV SP

 Senior Transportation Planner

-Before joining our transportation team, Dan worked as a principal planner at the Mid-Ohio Regional Planning Commission.
-He built a reputation for developing pragmatic solutions for a diverse range of projects.
-One of his most impactful projects was a multi-jurisdictional partnership that successfully alleviated congestion at the Rickenbacker Inland Port, which now supports 20,000-plus jobs.
-The project included work to streamline environmental processes, which has since been commended by the Federal Highway Administration, the Association of Metropolitan Planning Organizations and the Institute of Transportation Engineers Journal.
+Before joining our team, Dan worked as a principal planner at the Mid-Ohio Regional Planning Commission, where he built a reputation for developing pragmatic solutions for a diverse range of projects.
+One of his most impactful projects was a multi-jurisdictional partnership that successfully alleviated congestion threatening the Rickenbacker Inland Port, which now supports 20,000 jobs.
+The project included work to streamline environmental/design processes, which has since been commended by the U.S. Federal Highway Administration, the Association of Metropolitan Planning Organizations and the Institute of Transportation Engineers Journal.

 Today, Dan is a recognized freight expert.
 He has helped clients around the world improve their economic competitiveness and quality-of-life.
 Active professionally, Dan is the chair of the Institute of Transportation Engineers’ Urban Goods Movement Committee and Transportation Research Board’s Trucking Industry Research Committee.
 Additionally, he serves on the American Planning Association’s national Legislative and Policy Committee.